 For many decades and only until recently, mice have been used extensively in the production of monoclonal antibodies (MAbs).
 One main problem this can create is that patients often reacted to the mouse antibodies as if they were a foreign substance and this results in the creating a new set of antibodies directed against the mouse antibodies.
 This process is often more commonly known as the “HAMA response”, this essentially refers to the development of human anti-mouse antibodies (HAMA).
 There are many examples where HAMA can even cause a decrease the effectiveness of the treatment or in some cases can create a future reaction.
 Anywhere from one-third to even more than half of patients that receive mouse MAbs tend to develop some form of HAMA response and there are more than 10% of the general population which are estimated to carry some form of antibody to animal-derived antigens.

 Finally, HAMA has been known to result in falsely elevated levels of a number of assays (e.g. PTH and TSH) and also false negatives in others, therefore making it harder to make an accurate diagnosis.
 It is highly recommended that baseline for HAMA levels are initially determined prior to the initiation of therapy when using murine-derived proteins.
-The current HAMA ELISA assay is intended for detecting HAMA over a wide dynamic range and there is not requirement for pre-diluting the human serum samples before performing the procedure.
+HAMA ELISA kit is intended for detecting HAMA over a wide dynamic range and there is not requirement for pre-diluting the human serum samples before performing the procedure.